 - $1,610.51 yields $161.05 and balance becomes $1,771.56

 As you can see, the same 6 months have paid an extra $171.56 for apparently no reason.
 That is the power of exponential growth.

-The same logic happens to credit and interests on balance due.
+The same logic happens to credit and interests on the balance due.
 Debt gets out control because interests is built on the borrowed amount plus the previous interests.
-Basically the debtor is paying interest on interest.
+Basically, the debtor is paying interest on interest.
 And that is where the real money is made by the lender.

-Einstein once said that compounded interest is one of the most powerful force of the Universe.
+Compounded interest is one of the most powerful forces of the Universe.

-Exponential growth is tricky because our brain is wired for linear consideration and is blind to other form of progression.
+Exponential growth is tricky because our brain is wired for linear consideration and is blind to other forms of progression.